Order-invariant cluster first-order logic on graph classes of bounded degree: Introduction

 From the perspective of descriptive complexity, this makes order-invariant logics particularly interesting.
 Many classical logical characterisations of complexity classes are obtained over ordered structures, where a built-in order provides a canonical way to organise computation \cite{DBLP:books/daglib/0095988}.
 Studying order-invariant fragments is therefore a way to understand whether access to order genuinely increases expressive power, or whether order merely serves as a technical aid.
 In this sense, order-invariant logics belong to the broader programme of understanding definability on unordered finite structures \cite{DBLP:conf/csr/Schweikardt13,DBLP:conf/dimacs/Vianu96}.

 A natural way to understand these logics is through their expressive power.
-It is curious when a computation model becomes suddenly more expressive only because it has access to the order with which the data is written on its tape.
+Access to a linear order provides a global enumeration of the elements, and therefore it is not surprising that allowing formulas to access an order can increase expressive power.
 In the realm of finite structures, it has been shown that order-invariant first-order is more expressive than plain first-order logic \cite{DBLP:conf/csr/Schweikardt13}.
 Prominent separating examples are that of Rossman \cite{DBLP:conf/lics/Rossman03} (which only uses the successor relation induced by the order -- this restriction of order-invariant \FO is known as \emph{successor-invariant \FO}), and the one due to Gurevich (which can be found in \cite[Theorem~5.3]{DBLP:books/sp/Libkin04}).
-In all of known examples proving the existence of order-invariant first-order formulas that have no first-order equivalent, the underlying structure is very complex from the eyes of graph structural theory.
+In all of the known examples proving the existence of order-invariant first-order formulas that have no first-order equivalent, the underlying structure is very complex from the eyes of graph structural theory.
 Hence, one may ask \emph{whether on tamer structures we can see a collapse of order-invariant \FO on plain \FO.} This is the case on some specific classes of trees and on classes of graphs with bounded tree-depth for which first-order logic and its order-invariant extension have the same expressive power.
 For the former, the proof technique is to exhibit a chain of intermediate structures and intermediate orders that are pairwise similar (by which we informally mean that these structures agree on all the \FO-formulas up to some quantifier depth) \cite{DBLP:journals/jsyml/BenediktS09}.
 The latter is shown by proving that \MSO\footnote{Short for \emph{monadic second-order logic}, which is an extension of first-order logic where quantification over sets of vertices is allowed.
 In general, it is strictly more expressive than \FO.} and \FO have the same expressive power on classes of graphs of bounded tree-depth, and then proving the inclusion of order-invariant FO in MSO \cite{DBLP:journals/tocl/EickmeyerEH17}.
 To get this inclusion, starting from two FO-similar structures, one constructs orders that maintain this similarity.
 The same method is used in \cite{bednarczyk2025expressive} on \emph{first-order logic with two variables} ($\FO^2$) to show that order-invariant $\FO^2$ is included in $\FO$ on bounded degree structures.
 While similar in terms of methodology, the two mentioned works (\cite{DBLP:journals/tocl/EickmeyerEH17, bednarczyk2025expressive}) construct orders in widely different fashions, which are influenced by the very different restrictions (bounded tree-depth and bounded degree).
 See \Cref{table:summary_order_invariant_fo}, for a summary of known results on the expressive power of order-invariant \FO.